petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

         char state[2];
     };

-    // Can initialized via memberwise intialization.
+    // Can initialize via memberwise intialization.
     Address jd = { "Jim Dandy", 61, "South St", "New Providence", {'N','J'} };

 A `struct` is a simple form of class with all members `public`.
 So a struct can